twoqubed/bob/README.md

     Person invalid = new Person();
     invalid.setFirstName("Joe");

-We now have an object in an invalid state with no way to programtically defend against it.
-On the other hand, consider equivilant scenario using a builder:
+We now have an object in an invalid state with no way to programatically defend against it.
+On the other hand, consider equivalent scenario using a builder:

     Person joe = PersonBuilder.builder()
             .withFirstName("Joe")
             .build();

-At this point, the constructor that is invoked by the builder has the oppotunity to inspect the state of the object and throw an exception if it is not constructed in a valid state. <sup>[2](#footnotes)</sup>
+At this point, the constructor that is invoked by the builder has the opportunity to inspect the state of the object and throw an exception if it is not constructed in a valid state. <sup>[2](#footnotes)</sup>

     public Person(String firstName, String lastName, ...) {